TanmayGupta17/Fps/README.md

 # Fps-game
 **Introduction**

 The game is a 3D multiplayer First-Person Shooter (FPS) where players use guns to eliminate opponents.
 The objective is to be the last player standing.
-Key features include player controls for movement and shooting, a variety of weapons, a cover system using blocks or obstacles, and well-designed maps with strategic elements.
+Key features include player controls for movement and shooting, a cover system using blocks or obstacles, and well-designed map.

 **Installation**